r3dlight/keysas/documentation/user_documentation/windows_firewall.rst

   - A USB bus filter driver
   - A minifilter (driver to filter system calls towards the filesystem)
 - In userspace
-  - A daemon that supervises the two drivers and checks files and reports based on the system security policy
+  - A daemon supervising the two drivers and checks files and reports based on the system security policy
   - A tray application to allow the end user to control the security settings

 Security Policy configuration